UlasTosun/Unity-ML-Agents-Demo/README.md

 https://user-images.githubusercontent.com/40580957/141371446-d637404a-44f4-45bb-bf9f-de7cfdfa719c.mp4

-Please note that, trained models for all architectures are in "Assets -> Trained Models".
+Please note that, trained models for all architectures are in "Assets -> Trained Models -> PPO".
 Additionally, you can train your own agent by following [these steps.](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md)

 ## Inference